 We welcome and value your feedback and use the views you share with us in a number of ways to learn and make improvements as well as sharing best practice.
 Feedback can be provided in a number of ways.

 Family carers and visitors play an important role in supporting patients during an episode of ill health.
-Portsmouth Hospitals NHS Trust is committed to the active involvement of family carers during a hospital stay of the person they care for and enabling patients to keep in contact with friends and family.
+Portsmouth Hospitals University NHS Trust is committed to the active involvement of family carers during a hospital stay of the person they care for and enabling patients to keep in contact with friends and family.

 We have written 'You Are Welcome' visiting guidance based on the principles of John’s Campaign, which gives the right to stay with someone with dementia combined with feedback from patients and the local family carer community.
-Patients have told us a more flexible and inclusive approach to visiting would improve the overall experience of patients and there is a need to better recognize the valuable contribution that family carers make.
+Patients have told us a more flexible and inclusive approach to visiting would improve the overall experience of patients and there is a need to better recognise the valuable contribution that family carers make.

 Arrangements can be made between the ward staff and yourself as the carer on admission to hospital which ensures you all understand the role you will wish to have in the participation of caring for your loved one or friend.
-All carers are offered a referral to the QA Carers Team, details of which can be found below.
+All carers are offered a referral to the QA Carers team, details of which can be found below.

-While you are in our care, there are a number of principles we aim to meet for support you;
+While you are in our care, there are a number of principles we aim to meet for support you:

-Family carers are welcomed during the hospital stay of the person they care for.
+Family carers are welcomed during the hospital stay of the person they care for

-They will be supported to participate in care to the extent they, and the person they care for, wishes.
+They will be supported to participate in care to the extent they, and the person they care for, wishes

-Carers will be offered a carer’s assessment and a referral to the QA Carers Team to ensure appropriate support during hospital stay and in preparation for discharge.
+Carers will be offered a carer’s assessment and a referral to the QA Carers team to ensure appropriate support during hospital stay and in preparation for discharge

-Carers will be actively involved in care and discharge planning to ensure the safe, effective and timely discharge of patients.
+Carers will be actively involved in care and discharge planning to ensure the safe, effective and timely discharge of patients

-Visitors are encouraged to help patients maintain contact with their friends and family.
+Visitors are encouraged to help patients maintain contact with their friends and family

-Wards and departments will provide local visiting times based on the needs of their patients.
+Wards and departments will provide local visiting times based on the needs of their patients

-Out of hours visiting may be agreed with the ward team.
+Out of hours visiting may be agreed with the ward team

 You also told us you would like to have a tangible passport that you could keep with you that would support any agreements made with the ward staff.
 We wrote the 'This Is Us' carers passport to do just that.